shirish93/shirish93.github.io/_posts/2024-03-04-diverse-hobbies.md

 ---
-layout: post
-title: Diverse interests help us understand the world better
 author: shirish
 categories:
 - engineering
 - software
 - hobbies
 image: assets/images/kombucha-hand.png
 image_description: The art of Kombucha brewing.
 Image lovingly handcrafted by me on my Kindle Scribe.
+last_modified_at: '2026-08-04'
+layout: post
+title: Diverse interests help us understand the world better
 ---

 Having a diverse set of interests allows you to look at the world in different ways.
 Pick up a weird hobby, or a new craft.
 If nothing else, it'll help you do your job better.